 Be clear to your contacts about what you can offer and clear with your colleagues about who is responsible for certain elements of the programme.
 For schools and colleges, liaise so that work placements fit well into their timetables; it is best to get offers out early in the academic year so they can make the appropriate arrangements.
 At college, students need to have 2 weeks’ work experience and your approaches to facilitate this should be welcome.

 The programme and duration for every work placement is often different – but the two constants are that it suits your business and inspires the students.
 Look for variety, real-world tasks that promote independent thinking, and variety; avoid boring routine chores such as making coffee and photocopying.
-For more ideas, download the work inspiration how-to guide (MS Word, 1.7MB) from the National Grid.
+For more ideas, download the work inspiration how-to guide from the National Grid.

 Carry out risk assessments and any pre-planning, including getting the right sizes of personal protective equipment (PPE) and arranging for all-day supervision or buddying.